Meister Psychology Team

 Dr. Meister is known for developing strong therapeutic relationships and identifying meaningful, evidence-based supports that foster each client’s development, self-esteem, and well-being.

-Dr. Adina Goodman is a compassionate and highly skilled neuropsychologist who provides comprehensive evaluations for children, adolescents, and adults.
+Dr. Adina Goodman is a compassionate and highly skilled neuropsychologist and licensed psychologist in New York who provides comprehensive evaluations for children, adolescents, and adults.
 She earned her doctorate in Combined School-Clinical Psychology from the Ferkauf Graduate School of Psychology at Yeshiva University and has trained in a wide range of clinical settings across the New York Metro Area—including hospitals, schools, and community mental health centers.

 She completed her APA-accredited predoctoral internship at Primary Children’s Hospital in Salt Lake City, Utah, where she specialized in assessment and therapy for children and teens in both inpatient and outpatient care.
 Dr. Goodman went on to complete a postdoctoral fellowship at the Integrated Center for Child Development in Newton, Massachusetts, conducting neuropsychological evaluations for children, adolescents, and adults.